Ben Lhassine Kone

-Benjamin Lhassine Kone (born 14 March 2000) is an Ivorian professional footballer who plays as a midfielder for club Frosinone on loan from Como.
+Benjamin Lhassine Kone (born 14 March 2000) is an Ivorian professional footballer who plays as a midfielder for club Frosinone.

-Club career
+Career

 Torino

-He started playing for Torino's under-19 team in the 2017–18 season.
+Kone started playing for Torino's Primavera (under-19 team) in the 2017–18 season.

 He also received occasional call-ups to the senior squad during the 2017–18 Serie A and 2018–19 Serie A seasons, but did not make any appearances.

 Loan to Cosenza

-On 3 August 2019 he joined Serie B club Cosenza on a season-long loan.
-He made his Serie B debut for Cosenza on 31 August 2019 in a game against Salernitana.
-He substituted Riccardo Idda in the 79th minute.
-He missed most of the 2019–20 season due to cruciate ligament rupture.
+On 3 August 2019, Kone joined Serie B club Cosenza on a season-long loan.
+He made his league debut for Cosenza on 31 August 2019, in a game against Salernitana.
+He was substituted on in place of Riccardo Idda in the 79th minute.
+Kone missed most of the 2019–20 season due to a cruciate ligament rupture.

 On 15 September 2020, the loan was renewed for the 2020–21 season.

 Return to Torino

 After returning to Torino for the 2021–22 season, Kone made his debut for the club on 17 October 2021, coming on as a substitute for the injured Rolando Mandragora in a 1–0 away loss to Napoli.
 He was replaced again in injury time for Magnus Warming.